UP | HOME

 • Security - Guarding against the worst security threats and minimizing all security threats will yield the most secure system.

 • Professional Matters - Tell people the worst-case scenario so that if the worst does happen they won’t be mad.
-And if better happens, they will be pleasantly surprised.
+If something better happens, they will be pleasantly surprised.

 • Germs - Assume that stuff that you found or germs that you encounter will have germs on it.